Shuko83/CFmake/README.md

 CMake Utility Module du département produits BLSOI CSGROUP

 Usage:

-include(<path-to-cstoolkit>/CSToolkit.cmake)
+All you have to do is add a line like this near the top of your root CMakeLists.txt file (but not before your project() call): include(<path-to-cstoolkit>/CSToolkit.cmake)

+Options and variables should be set before inclusion of CSToolkit

 Variables :
 CSTOOLKIT_PROJECT_VERSION (0.0.0.0) Version of the project, will set CMAKE_PROJECT_VERSION and PROJECT_VERSION